-The Biotechnology, Engineering, and Skilled Technologies Division focuses on four areas of instruction, described below.
-Students can find curriculum outlines and career opportunities by clicking on specific program links – or by emailing a specific department or visiting Wake Tech to discuss their goals with an advisor.
+The Biotechnology, Engineering, and Skilled Technologies Division focuses on four areas of instruction, as described below.
+Students can find curriculum outlines and career opportunities by clicking on specific program links, emailing a specific department or visiting Wake Tech to discuss their goals with an advisor.

 - The Associate in Engineering curriculum is designed to prepare students to successfully transfer into an engineering degree program at a four-year university and requires a strong background in mathematics and sciences.
-The Associate in Engineering program is part of the Uniform Articulation Agreement, which facilitates transfer opportunities for Associate in Engineering degree completers at constituent institutions of The University of North Carolina System to pursue Bachelor of Science in Engineering degrees.
+The Associate in Engineering program is part of the Uniform Articulation Agreement, which facilitates transfer opportunities for degree recipients at the University of North Carolina System schools to pursue Bachelor of Science in Engineering degrees.

-Wake Technical Community College academic programs (credit and non-credit) that are designed to lead to professional licenses are either tied to the State of North Carolina or national certifications.
+Wake Technical Community College academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to either North Carolina or national certifications.

-If you intend to pursue professional licenses outside the State of North Carolina once you have completed your academic program at Wake Technical Community College, please refer to the Professional Licensure Section on the college's distance education authorization page for additional information.
+If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure Section on the college's distance education authorization page for additional information.